-- Distinction between JAchar or ALchar is controlled by using the character range, see Subsection 4.1. - Whether the character can be used in a control word is controlled by setting \catcode to 11 (enabled) or 12 (disabled), as usual. - Whether jcharwidowpenalty can be inserted before the character is controlled by the lowermost bit of the kcatcode parameter. - Ignoring linebreak after a JAchar is always ignored.
+- Distinction between JAchar or ALchar is controlled by the character range, see Subsection 4.1. - Whether the character can be used in a control word is controlled by setting \catcode to 11 (enabled) or 12 (disabled), as usual. - Whether jcharwidowpenalty can be inserted before the character is controlled by the lowermost bit of the kcatcode parameter. - Linebreak after a JAchar does not produce a space.

-Default setting of \catcode of LuaTeX can be found in luatex-unicode-letters.tex, which is based on unicode-letters.tex (for XeTeX).
-However, the default setting of \catcode differs between XeTeX and LuaTeX, by the following reasons:
+Default setting of \catcode of Unicode characters are located in plain LuaTeX luatex-unicode-letters.tex, which is based on unicode-letters.tex (for XeTeX).